touredri/capston2/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 capstone2 <a name="about-project"></a>
+# 📖 Movies show <a name="about-project"></a>

-This capstone2 project is based on an online website that allows users to interact with movies show information extract from an API, like or comment them .
+This Movies show project is based on an online website that allows users to interact with movies show information extract from an API, like or comment them .

-**#######** In this project, we will built a basic website.
+**Movies show** In this project, we will built a basic website.
 We achieved that by using JavaScript objects , arrays and API.
 We also dynamically modified the DOM and added basic events.

 ## 🛠 Built With <a name="built-with"></a>